 God bless the person who thought of putting a bench in this place.

-· The story is moving in a good pace.
+· The story is moving at a good pace.
 I feel both, Tim and Shakespeare the Tree, are looking strong.
 But if I am to consider what my teacher said, dealing with an experimental plot like mine could result in a lame tale.
 Nevertheless, I am going to stick with what I have thought of.
 Do we have the liberty to express ourselves or not?
 So what if one enjoys writing absurd stories?

-· Well, I haven’t written much from a long time.
+· Well, I haven’t written much for a long time.
 My lovely ink pen looks dry lying on the table by the notebook.
 I wonder what the ink pen is thinking.
 Maybe it is waiting to pour fresh ink on the paper and make cursive designs.
 Maybe it dies when one is not using it and when used, it comes back to life.

 [After a few days.]

-· I am excited because tomorrow I’ll present a sneak peak of my story in the class.
+· I am excited because tomorrow I’ll present a sneak peek of my story in the class.
 And so will the other participants.
 I’ll have to make the opening sound both reasonable and authentic.
 I think I’ll be able to sustain the interest of all those who will hear me out.
 I’ll end the summary in verse.

 Tonight the moon looks quite talkative or maybe I can hear more.